Andre0512/hon/README.md

 * 🇪🇸 Spanish
 * 🇹🇷 Turkish

-## Compatiblity
+## Compatibility
 Haier offers different apps for different markets.
 Some appliances are compatible with more than one app.
 This integration only supports appliances that can be controlled via hOn.
-Please download the hOn app and check compatibilty before you open an issue.
+Please download the hOn app and check compatibility before you open an issue.
 The apps on this (incomplete) list have been requested so far:

 | App             | Main Market   | Supported                               | Alternative                                                                     |